Jobs Assistance Ministry

 Dear Fellow Michaelonians,

-The Jobs Assistance Ministry (JAM) celebrates its fifth anniversary this fall by reaching a major milestone.
-JAM has assisted over 500 job seekers in finding employment.
+The Jobs Assistance Ministry (JAM) celebrates its sixth anniversary this fall by reaching a major milestone.
+JAM has assisted over 600 job seekers in finding employment.
 This would not have been possible without the unflagging support of Father Dan, Deacon David Nemetz, Lani Vasquez, and many of you.

 From the beginning, our vision for JAM was to offer all of the services a job seeker would receive at a career transition/outplacement center.
-We have been able to achieve that goal thanks to many talented volunteers, who include HR leaders, career counselors, business owners, and so many others.
-In addition to weekly workshops, we provide a Job Seeker’s Guide (Over 800 distributed: 220 pages, 15 sections), JAM Linkedin group (1,275 members), resume reviews, one-on-one mentoring, mock interviews, career counseling, special workshops, and pastoral care/counseling.
+We have been able to achieve that goal thanks to many talented volunteers, who include HR leaders, career counselors, recruiters, business owners, and so many others.
+In addition to weekly workshops, we provide a Job Seeker’s Guide, JAM Linkedin group (1,500 members), resume reviews, one-on-one mentoring, mock interviews, career counseling, special workshops, and pastoral care/counseling.

 JAM welcomes everyone in the community, with our doors open to all who request our services.
 We work collaboratively with a number of churches, ministries, and organizations.